georgederpa/georgederpa/README.md

-Welcome to my personal website.
+Welcome to the repository containing the code for my academic website.